Xfennec/progress/README.md

 It's probably easy to add a progress, show estimated time, and, with a bit more work, provide a "top-like" mode with more accurate information.

-¹: Note: a [Mac OS X port is available](https://github.com/BestPig/cv) until we merge the support upstream.

 How do you build it?
 --------------------